Trips and cultural discover in the Andean chain

 The aboriginal communities of llama breeders in the Argentine Puna (high plateau)

 Come and discover the great ecological and cultural diversity of the Argentine NorthWest.

-The area of Quebrada de Humahuaca has been declared World Heritage Site by UNESCO, based on its natural scenery and the authenticity of its culture.
-It is an Andean valley, a succession of oases at great height, surrounded by enormous rock formations of contrasting origin and colours, where gigantic cacti grow.
+The area of Quebrada de Humahuaca has been declared a World Heritage Site by UNESCO, based on its natural scenery and the authenticity of its culture.
+It is an Andean valley, a succession of oases at great height, surrounded by enormous rock formations of contrasting origin and colors, where gigantic cacti grow.